 - Gutenberg and the Future of WordPress: Conditions for Success

 - Gutenberg and the Impacts it'll have on the WordPress Business Ecosystem

 - This Changes Everything: Gutenberg is Good Now

 - State of the word - or Tomorrowland*

-The answer to that is "not very much" - At least that's what lawyer Udo Meisen in the PressWerk Podcast.
+The answer is "not very much" - at least that's what lawyer Udo Meisen says in the PressWerk podcast.
 Nevertheless, there are some areas in which stricter requirements for entrepreneurs will apply as a result of the GDPR .
 These include target group profiling with Facebook Ads, sending newsletters and concluding order data processing agreements with third-party providers.
-In addition, Udo Meisen explains the new ePrivacy Directivewhich will come into force together with GDPR .
+Udo Meisen also explains the new ePrivacy Directive, which will come into force together with GDPR .

 Cyber insurance is becoming increasingly popular

 Companies are increasingly afraid of hacking attacks and want to protect themselves against this danger with cyber insurance.
 According to Heise Online, however, insurers are finding it difficult to assess and categorize the level of risk.
-The cyber insurance market is still relatively small, but Andreas Berger, a member of the board at Allianz AGCS, expects the global market to be worth 20 billion euros by 2027. global market volume of 20 billion euros by 2027..
+The cyber insurance market is currently still manageable, but Andreas Berger, member of the Board of Management at Allianz AGCS, expects a global market volume of 20 billion euros by 2027.